OPM/opm-reference-manual/docker/lo-ubuntu2204/README.md

    To simplify the use of this end point, you can use the Python script `lodocker-open-file <file.fodt>`.
    See information about installing the Python script below.

+### Notes
+- Make sure you change to this directory (`docker/lo-ubuntu2204`) before running scripts.
+- Before using any of the above scripts you should build the `lo-ubuntu2204` docker image by running the script `build-image.sh` on Linux and macOS, or running `build-image.ps1` from PowerShell on Windows.
+- Before running the Python helper scripts, install the Python project as described in the section below.

 ### Windows

 On Windows, you need to install docker desktop, see: https://docs.docker.com/desktop/install/windows-install/